 So it’s likely for the current year and the year before, that you’ll still have time to submit or amend a tax return to include this income.

 You can make a disclosure for all tax years up to and including 2014 to 2015.
-If HMRC have sent you a return for any year from 2012 to 2013 or later and it’s still outstanding, you must complete the return and don’t include those years in your disclosure.
+If HMRC has sent you a return for any year from 2012 to 2013 or later and it’s still outstanding, you must complete the return and don’t include those years in your disclosure.

-Partnership tax returns
+Partnership Tax returns

 Partnership Tax returns usually need to be submitted following the end of the tax year by: